karenmeep/karenmeep.github.io/_posts/2017-07-14-Shaping-dev-culture-through-technical-training.md

 ##### Personal mentorship

 Design reviews, code reviews, and 1-on-1s for setting and following-up on Kickstarters’ personal goals.
+Read more about this [here](https://karenmeep.github.io/onboarding/2016/02/09/on-mentors.html)

 ##### Independent long term project